Top Theme Image

 Like the ocean that connects distant islands, faraway shores, and families across generations, our story began long before we ever met.

-Keeton Ma’ataua Mulitalo was born in Utah, with roots that reach across the Pacific.
+Keeton Ma’ataua Mulitalo was born in Utah, with roots that reach across both the Pacific Ocean and the American frontier.
 Her father was born in American Samoa before his journey carried him to Hawaii, San Francisco, and eventually Utah.
-Her mother, born and raised in Utah, brought her own traditions, strength, and love into their family.
-Keeton was raised with deep pride in her Polynesian heritage, shaped by the beauty of Samoan culture, the rhythm of dance, and the values of service, family, and faith.
+Her mother was born and raised in Utah, with family ties to generations of American Pioneer heritage and the early Utah community.

 Her recent and unexpected passing from a brain aneurysm was a tragic loss for Bond and for so many others.
 She was his deepest connection to love, family, and the home she built with her own hands.
 Her loss was felt not only by Bond, but by hundreds within the Thai community whose lives she touched through selflessness, kindness, food, and love.
 Though her absence is deeply felt, her spirit remains woven into Bond’s life, his heart, and the way he loves others.